-Do you have news, reviews or comments for 'Angel Has Fallen'?
+Do you have a review or comment for 'Angel Has Fallen'?

 Highest chart position: 1

 Weeks on box office: 5

 Although it remains at the top for a second weekend IT Chapter Two fell hard and had a serious challenge from highest new entry Hustlers which makes its debut at the US box office.